How Will You Hypnotise Me?

 What Will You Say To Me While I Am In Hypnosis?

 Before we begin a clinical hypnotherapy session we will establish your goals and ambitions for hypnotherapy.
 If you would like to change a habit, or reverse a phobia, or improve your performance, the session will likely involve a series of guided visualisations, where you will be asked to imagine certain things and events to impress on your subconscious mind what you intend to happen in your life from that moment onwards.
 I may ask you to imagine something specific, or allow you to let your own imagination decide what you will see or feel or hear.
 I may ask you to repeat key sentences in your head or outloud.
 Sometimes, your subconscious mind will choose to ignore what I am saying and make you think of something totally different, but that is fine.
 A hypnotherapist is merely a guide in the process of hypnotherapy: the subconscious mind will wander where it wishes and it knows best how to help you achieve your goals.
 If you see, or hear or feel something you don’t want to share with anyone else, even your hypnotherapist, that is fine too.
 Hypnosis is an intensely personal therapy and major change can be achieved without you revealing anything of your experiences while in hypnosis.

 What Happens If I Cannot Be Hypnotised?

 Every single human being is capable of achieving a hypnotic state, if they want to, when they want to, because hypnosis is just the process of allowing oneself to become deeply relaxed.
 All of us experience a hypnotic state everyday, just as we fall asleep at night.
-Sometimes we also enter the equivalent of a hypnotic trance when we are doing something mindless, such as brushing our teeth or showering, or driving a familiar route.
+Sometimes we also enter the equivalent of a hypnotic trance when we are doing mindless tasks, such as brushing our teeth or showering, or driving a familiar route.
 In that state your subconscious is controlling your thought processes and your actions while you think about something else.